Is Florida a Community Property State?

 Since Florida is not a community property state, property division doesn’t automatically mean a 50/50 split.
 Instead, Florida follows the principle of equitable distribution, which focuses on fairness over strict equality.

 • The length of the marriage: Longer marriages tend to involve a greater degree of shared financial entanglement, which may influence a more even division of property.
-In shorter marriages, courts may lean toward each party retaining the assets they brought into the relationship.
+In shorter marriages, courts may lean toward each party retaining the assets they brought into the relationship, which typically remain with the original owner.

 • Each spouse’s financial circumstances: The court will assess each party’s income, earning capacity, employability, and overall financial position when deciding who should receive which assets or how debts should be divided.